agritheory/beam/beam/docs/print_server.md

 3. The user must also create a new `Network Printer Settings` document and fill in the relevant information.

 ![Screen shot of the Network Printer Settings document fields, including Name, Printer Name, Server IP, and Port.](./assets/network_printer_settings.png)

+The **Printer Name** field is an autocomplete that queries the configured CUPS server and displays available printers by their CUPS identifier, with the make/model and location shown as secondary text.
+Selecting a printer automatically fills in the **Printer Location** field from CUPS.
+The location can be edited freely — saving the record pushes the updated value back to CUPS, keeping the two in sync.
+The **Printer Type** field (`General Purpose` or `Label / RAW`) can be used to distinguish IPP or PDF printers from ZPL/raw label printers.

 ---